solo-io/gloo/docs/content/advanced_configuration/session_affinity.md

       targetPort: 8080
 EOF
 ```

+{{% notice note %}}
-Note: if you deployed the app to a namespace other than the default namespace you will need to adjust the following commands accordingly.
+If you deployed the app to a namespace other than the default namespace you will need to adjust the following commands accordingly.
+{{% /notice %}}

 Gloo will have discovered the `session-affinity-app` service and created an Upstream from it.